- Welcome To Rich AMeN Gill

 Richard Gill was raised in South Whittier in his younger years.
 In his teen years he was relocated to LaVerne, California where he started at Ramona Intermediate, and graduated from Bonita High School.

-Rich Gill chose to enlist in the United States Air Force.
+Rich Gill chose to enlist in the United States Air Force in 1984.
 His assignments allowed him to travel to Spain, Germany, Washington, Hawaii, Japan, Saudi Arabia, Kuwait, and New Mexico.
-During his time in service he worked in many occupations to include:
+During his time in service, he worked in many occupations including:

 Construction (Estimating materials man hours, and completion of work),

-Federal Contract Evaluator (Oversaw Contractors to ensure compliance) Building Maintenance Management (Oversaw crews and workloads of over 50 buildings)
+Federal Contract Evaluator (Oversaw Contractors on Federal assets to ensure compliance), Building Maintenance Management (Oversaw crews and workloads of over 50 buildings)

 For 5 Years at Fairchild AFB in Washington State, Rich Gill was tasked to work as Evaluator with Federal Contracts worth over $10 Million Dollars.
 Rich monitored contractors for compliance to the standards set in the contracts.
 He also worked with Contract Managers to make modifications to contracts as well as identify ways to minimize costs and reduce excess spending.